 To determine the content of the seed storage and handling training packages and make sure it is locally anchored, we will consult experts from the Ugandan ministry of agriculture, from the seed sector and from input dealer associations in Uganda prior to the experiment.
-In particular, semi structured interviews will be organized with experts of these different institutions (a list can be found in the Appendix).
-We will ask them about their opinion on the importance of properly handling and storing seed.
-We then ask them to go into detail on the different dimensions that input dealers need to pay attention to.
-Interviewers can probe (repackaging, open air storage, moisture levels and temperature control, direct light (UV),...) if the interviewee is hesitant.
-We will also ask what they think input dealers are doing wrong.
-We then ask them to rank the different dimensions that they feel input dealers need to pay more attention to.
+A consultation workshop will be organized in Bugiri and a series of semi structured interviews will be organized with experts of different institutions and organizations.
 This information will then be process and function as our knowledge base for designing training materials.